-Reduce power transmission and distribution (T&D) losses in the national grid of Pakistan
+Reduce power transmission & distribution losses in national grid of Pakistan

-The national power transmission and distribution network had the line losses up to 19 per cent in the year 2012.
+The national power transmission and distribution network had the line losses up to 19% in the year 2012.

-NTDC is planning to reduce the level of T&D losses to 16 per cent by 2017 and to 10 per cent in 2025.
+NTD \overline{C} is planning to reduce the level of T&D losses to 16% by 2017 and to 10% in 2025.
 This estimate is made according to the national power plan.
-However, due to the delay in the implementation of some of the projects the target to reach 10 per cent line loses by 2025 could possibly be delayed.
-Hence, it is conservative to estimate that the target of reducing line losses to 10 per cent will be achieved by 2030.
-This will reduce $72.01 \text{ MtCO}2$ from 2012 to 2030.
+However, due to the delay in the implementation of some of the projects the target to reach 10% line losses by 2025 could possibly be delayed.
+Hence, it is conservative to estimate that target of reducing line losses to 10% will be achieved by 2030.
+This will reduce 72.01 MtCO2 from 2012 to 2030.

-- Improvement of T&D power network will help meet the ever-increasing demand of electricity in the country. - T&D losses improvement will lessen the burden on the subsidy which government provides to the small and medium domestic consumers. - Reduction in circular debt in power sector.
+Improvement of T&D power network will help meet the ever increasing demand of electricity in the country.
+T&D losses improvement will lessen the burden on the subsidy which government provides to the small and medium domestic consumers.

+Reduction in circular debt in power sector.

-This document is an output from a project funded by the UK Department for International Development (DFID) for the benefit of developing countries.
-However, the views expressed and information contained in it are not necessarily those of or endorsed by DFID or the members of the Climate and Development Knowledge Network\, which can accept no responsibility or liability for such views, completeness or accuracy of the information or for any reliance placed on them
+"This document is an output from a project commissioned through the Climate and Development Knowledge Network (CDKN).
+CDKN is a programme funded by the UK Department for International Development (DFID) and the Netherlands Directorate-General for International Cooperation (DGIS) for the benefit of developing countries.
+The views expressed and information contained in it are not necessarily those of or endorsed by DFID, DGIS or the entities managing the delivery of the Climate and Development Knowledge Network, which can accept no responsibility or liability for such views, completeness or accuracy of the information or for any reliance placed

-\The Climate and Development Knowledge Network ("CDKN") is funded by the Department for International Development and the Dutch Ministry of Foreign Affairs and is led and administered by PricewaterhouseCoopers LLP.
-PricewaterhouseCoopers LLP is assisted in the management of CDKN by an alliance of organisations comprising the Overseas Development Institute, Fundación Futuro Latinoamericano, South-South-North, LEAD International, and INTRAC
+"The Climate and Development Knowledge Network ("CDKN") is a project funded by the UK Department for International Development and the Netherlands Directorate-General for International Cooperation (DGIS) and is led and administered by PricewaterhouseCoopers LLP.
+Management of the delivery of CDKN is undertaken by PricewaterhouseCoopers LLP, and an alliance of organisations including Fundación Futuro Latinoamericano, LEAD Pakistan, the Overseas Development Institute, and SouthSouthNorth".